Timepiece, small numbered release: (41mm).

 Don’t miss the launch:

 World’s first!
 This is, as far as we can determine, the first 3D fractal watch ever made.
+See below for the inspirations behind this watch which combines fine-art with ancient horology.

-Details on the back-plate: the company logo and name (UnconstrainedTime), the name of this watch (Fractal Emergence 40mm), the signature and name of the artist who created this watch (Chris Melchior), serial number and release number.
-The engraving on the back-plate (which is made of 316L stainless steel, used in many highly-regarded watches) is high-quality but with a deliberately plain aesthetic, so that most of the focus is on the fractal.
-We include the artist’s name and signature on the back-plate because art is personal: it matters who made a piece of art, unlike with design:
+Details on the case-back: the company logo and name (UnconstrainedTime), the name of this watch (Fractal Emergence 41mm), the signature and name of the artist who created this watch (Chris Melchior), serial number and release number.

 Authenticity and Provenance: Each numbered Fractal Emergence watch is permanently protected by unique blockchain product authentication, with a secure certificate of ownership, facilitating easy verification of authenticity, provenance, and ownership history, as used for watches like the “Genesis” by H. Moser and Cie, and the Bulgari Octo Finissimo Ultra, as well as by brands such as Louis Vuitton who in collaboration with Prada Group and Cartier, launched a similar blockchain ownership certificate system: (Aura Blockchain Consortium).